exasol/script-languages-release/doc/user_guide/usage.md

 ### How to customize an existing flavor?

 To customize an existing flavor you can add your specific needs to the Dockerfile in the `flavors/<flavor>/flavor_customization` directory.
 The easiest way to extend a flavor is by installing additional packages.

+### Add new packages

+Under `flavors/<flavor>/packages.yml` you will find the list of all packages, which will be installed into the Script-Languages-Container, divided in different "build-steps".
+For customization, there is a dedicated build-step called "flavor_customization" (which is usually at the end of the file).

+For an example look [here](../../flavors/template-Exasol-all-python-3.12/packages.yml).

+The packages described in `packages.yml` will be installed by [exaslpm](https://github.com/exasol/script-languages-package-management), which gets called in the respective Dockerfile of the flavor-customization.

-Under `flavors/<flavor>/flavor_customization/packages` you can find files which list packages which will get installed, for an example look [here](../../flavors/standard-EXASOL-all/flavor_customization/packages).
-If you want to change or add other things you are able to add Dockerfile commands to
-`flavors/<flavor>/flavor-customization/Dockerfile`, for an example look [here](../../flavors/standard-EXASOL-all/flavor_customization/Dockerfile).
+If you want to change or add other things you are able to add Dockerfile commands to `flavors/<flavor>/flavor-customization/Dockerfile`, for an example look [here](../../flavors/template-Exasol-all-python-3.12/flavor_customization/Dockerfile).
 Please follow the instruction in there, if you add Dockerfile commands.

 **Note: For more details about the flavors please checkout their [documentation](../../flavors/README.md).**